 System Administrators are able to gather metrics for monitoring their CircleCI installation for various environment variables including installed Nomad Clients and Docker metrics.

-CircleCI uses Nomad as the primary job scheduler in CircleCI 2.0.
-Refer to the basic introduction to Nomad for understanding how to operate the Nomad Cluster in your CircleCI 2.0 installation.
+CircleCI uses Nomad as the primary job scheduler.
+Refer to the basic introduction to Nomad for understanding how to operate the Nomad Cluster in your CircleCI server installation.

 The CircleCI API is a full-featured RESTful API that allows you to access all information and trigger all actions in CircleCI.

 There are some initial troubleshooting steps to take if you are having problems with your CircleCI installation on your private server.

 If your issue is not addressed in the above article, generate a support bundle for your installation and open a support ticket.

 The Insights page in the CircleCI UI is a dashboard showing the health of all repositories you are following including median build time, median queue time, last build time, success rate, and parallelism.

 This guide, as well as the rest of our docs, are open-source and available on GitHub.
 We welcome your contributions.

 - Suggest an edit to this page (please read the contributing guide first).

 - To report a problem in the documentation, or to submit feedback and comments, please open an issue on GitHub.